ShuksanGeomatics/Geotagged_Image_Tools/README.md

 Command Line:

-Open an new bash or cmd in */Geotagged_Image_Tools/geotagged_image_tools and run
+Open a new bash or cmd in */Geotagged_Image_Tools/geotagged_image_tools and run
 $python Create_KML_CSV_From_Geotagged_Images2020.py '*/your_folder_of_images' 'yourfilename' 'ff000000' True True